History of Tierra Oaks - Redding, CA

 On June 4th of this year, Harrell Davis the future developer of Tierra Oaks Golf Club acquired interest in a 160 acre parcel (58 acres of which would eventually be included in the new development, a large portion of this property became unit 3 within the original development).
 This would be the first of many parcels that would become the Golf Course and the surrounding Tierra Oaks Estates.
 When all the property later became cobbled together the site consisted of well over 500 acres.

 Over the next few years:

 The remaining property acquisitions consisted of a 108 acre parcel which became a part of the driving range, the clubhouse location, and a still vacant remnant to the east of the second hole.
 Another larger parcel consisting of 205 acres includes much of the center of the golf course and includes a large portion of the the beautiful homesite's.
 The southern portion had yet to be added.

 The neighboring Whispering Oaks Estates located to the south and east off of Old Oregon Trail had an early impact on the entire project.
 Much of what we know today of Whispering Oaks are the homes that were built in the 1980's and 1990's on acreage parcels.
-What isn't as well known is, the property that would later become Tierra Oaks was at one point a portion of Whispering Oaks.
+What isn't as well known is, a portion of the property that would later become Tierra Oaks was at one point a portion of Whispering Oaks.